 When You Return

 - Remember to cancel international voice, data, and messaging services upon your return.
 You will continue to be billed until this done.
-Users of Yale-issued phones and devices should issue a START request to cancel services.
+Users of Yale-issued phones and devices should issue a change request to cancel services.

 If you have any question about the services you have or may need, please contact Telecom Services.